johnnynumberfive-coder/railsproof/README.md

 validates presence of title
 ```

-It can then use AI to analyze the custom application behavior and discover additional useful coverage such as:
+It can then use AI to analyze custom application behavior and discover useful coverage such as:

 ```text
 title_matches? returns false for blank queries